 They both offer consumer-friendly account features, a reasonable commission and fee structure, and solid customer support.
 They share a top rating from many observers.

-Some companies require investors to maintain a minimum amount in their account in order to use their robo-advisors.
+Some companies require investors to maintain a minimum amount in their accounts in order to use their robo-advisors.

 Ally and Betterment both offer the usual array of account types.